UNHCR urges EU to stop sending migrants to Libya | DW | 19.05.2019

 Private ships have faced increasing legal difficulties in rescuing migrants from sinking and unseaworthy boats attempting to reach Europe.
 Both Malta and Italy have repeatedly closed their ports over the past year to charity rescue vessels, accusing them of aiding people smugglers.

-"The legal and logistical restrictions must be lifted, as tens of thousands of people owe their lives to the efforts of non-governmental organisations (NGOs)," Bartsch said.
+"The legal and logistical restrictions must be lifted, as tens of thousands of people owe their lives to the efforts of nongovernmental organizations (NGOs)," Bartsch said.

 Read more: EU countries put pressure on refugee sea rescue missions